ibm-cloud-docs/transit-gateway/add-prefix-filters.md

 ### Adding prefix filters to a new connection
 {: #adding-prefix-filters-ui-new}

-To add a prefix filter to a new connection using the UI, follow these steps:
+To add a prefix filter to a new connection in the UI, follow these steps:

 1. From your browser, open the [{{site.data.keyword.cloud_notm}} console](/login){: external} and log in to your account.
 1. Select the Menu icon ![Menu icon](../../icons/icon_hamburger.svg) from the upper left, then click **Interconnectivity**.
 1. Click **Transit Gateway** from the left navigation pane to show the Transit Gateway page.
 1. From the Transit Gateway page, click the name of the the gateway where you want to add prefix filters.
 1. From the gateway's details page, click **Add connection**.
 1. Enter the following information: